-The advantages of using a Consumer Reporting Agency for background check should be considered in light of the fingerprint based report shortcomings.
+The advantages of using a Consumer Reporting Agency for background checks should be considered in light of the fingerprint-based report shortcomings.

-- CRA’s will seeks out many sources for criminal data, including court house records at the national, state and local level and use a person’s name, social security number, date of birth, alias names, driver license to search these records.
+- CRA’s will seeks out many sources for criminal data, including courthouse records at the national, state, and local levels and use a person’s name, social security number, date of birth, alias names, driver license to search these records.

 - The Live County Check is one of the most thorough checks, which include in-person searches at county courthouses.
 Since not all counties in the U.S. make criminal records available online, in-person searches are the best way to ensure the most accurate and up-to-date records available.
 Criminal searches performed by an FCRA-compliant background screening company use these parameters and others to retrieve the most current information that can be acquired in the hiring decision.

-- Professional screening company must follow reporting limitations in FCRA and state laws.
+- Professional screening companies must follow reporting limitations in FCRA and state laws.

-- Professional screening company must use “reasonable procedures to assure maximum possible accuracy”.
+- Professional screening companies must use “reasonable procedures to assure maximum possible accuracy”.

-- Professional screening company must reinvestigate if there is a dispute.
+- Professional screening companies must reinvestigate if there is a dispute.